bizzomate/bizzomateConversationList/README.md

 ## Features
 - Automatically scrolls to last message in listview
+- Uses Mendix listview UI, so can be styled with "listview-stylingless", "listview-striped", etc
 - Easy setup of max-height
 - Custom empty list message